If It Isn’t Documented, It Never Happened

 Benefits of Excellent Process Documentation

 There are innumerable other benefits to comprehensive documentation practices in your business.
 Even if you’re a one-person shop, excellent record-keeping assists you at tax time.
 Record-keeping also helps you spot trends and understand your business better.
 It can be mandatory if you are in an industry that requires certain documentation practices.
-Documenting what goes on in the day-to-day operation of your business helps you forecast budgets more accurately, and gives you a true picture of the health of your business.
+Documenting processes and procedures what goes on in the day-to-day operation of your business helps you forecast budgets more accurately, and gives you a true picture of the health of your business.

 Automation Makes Documenting Processes Easier